LangStream/documentation/configuration-resources/data-storage/solr.md

           expression: "value.text"
 ````

-Set the collection-name to the name of the collection you want to write to.
-Then you define the fields in the "fields" list.
-This works similarly to the ['compute' agent](../../pipeline-agents/data-transform/compute.md), you can define the name of the field and the expression to compute the value of the field.
+Set the collection-name to the name of the collection you want to write to, and define the fields in the "fields" list.
+This works similarly to the ['compute' agent](../../pipeline-agents/data-transform/compute.md), where you define the name of the field and the expression to compute the value of the field.